OfficeDev/Office-Add-in-Fabric-UI-Sample/README.md

 # Office Add-in Fabric UI Sample

-Illustrates how to use Office UI Fabric in Office Add-Ins.
+This sample shows how to use [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) in Office Add-Ins.

-For general instructions on using Gabric see: https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx
+For general information about using Fabric, see [Using Office UI Fabric in Office Add-Ins](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx).